learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 - Importing classrooms without complete availability results in them only being available for the first timeslot.
 - The catalog can not be sorted using the start time of sections.
 - The nametag printables include deactivated users, causing them to include differeent sets of users from other printables.
-- The ajax scheduler sometimes does not differentiate between classes with different background colors.
 - The new QSD rich text editor breaks pre-existing HTML anchors (links to parts of the current page).
 These can be replaced with javascript as described `here <https://github.com/learning-unlimited/ESP-Website/issues/2701>`_.
-- Some themes do not display the big boards as intended.